WICG/webmonetization/docs/start-stop.md

 </body>
 ```

-If you view this in a Web-monetized browser, you can see the monetization state
+If you view this in a web monetized browser, you can see the monetization state
 and control it with the _Stop Monetization_ and _Start Monetization_ buttons.

 [_You can view the example page here_](/examples/start-stop.html).